levonka/computorV1/README.md

 # ComputorV1

 ComputorV1 is a School 42 project.
-The purpose of this project is to create program which solve polynomials of degrees lower than 3.
+The purpose of this project is to create program that solves polynomials of degrees lower than 3.

 [`computorV1.en.pdf`](/computorV1.en.pdf) is the task file.